 The Graduate Certificate in Digital Humanities and Media Studies (DHMS) supplies interested graduate students with crucial training for their careers inside and outside academia.
 The UConn Graduate Certificate in Digital Humanities and Media Studies is unique insofar as it is fundamentally interdisciplinary in its approach: it is not solely oriented, as certificate programs are at other schools, towards digital humanities methods, research, and practice, but also towards integrating media studies as an interdisciplinary and international field of critical theory and cultural studies.

 The Graduate Certificate in DHMS is administered by the Humanities Institute, under the directorship of Anke Finger.
-The certificate prepares students to conduct research with digital tools by providing participants with the knowledge about same tools, about methods, and, importantly, about theoretical issues central to the numerous and rich interfaces between digital humanities and media studies.
+The certificate prepares students to conduct research with digital tools by providing knowledge about same tools, about methods, and, importantly, about theoretical issues central to the numerous and rich interfaces between digital humanities and media studies.
 These may include text analysis, data mining, visualization, modeling and simulation, geo-spatial inquiries and mapping, multi-media or digital storytelling, information or knowledge design, network analysis, and interface design in combination with the history of media, media archeology, media aesthetics, media theory, media philosophy, electronic literature, digital cultures and game studies.
 Each plan of study is unique, and your interests and suggestions are central to designing your very own certificate curriculum within this program.

 - a DHMS Portfolio for career purposes (see requirements below)